 Re-Opening, Open, Closed, Explore Virtual NYC

 NYC is over 70% vaccinated and most everything is open.
-We still have some distancing guidelines and reservations required, but things are slowly going more towards how they used to be.
+We still have some distancing guidelines and reservations required, but, thankfully, things are slowly moving more towards how they were before.

 100 Safe Things to do in NYC